CLIxIndia-Dev/unplatform_v2/README.md

 6. Now you have a `CLIxInstaller.exe` that you can distribute!

 ## Notes
 For the Windows build, it is super-important to note that we **do not** distribute the required `msvcr100.dll` file in the installer.
 It is expected that users who install from `CLIxInstaller.exe` will have to obtain the `msvcr100.dll` file themselves.
 This is included with the free  [Microsoft Visual C++ 2010 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=5555).
-The NSIS script will attempt to detect and download / install that package if it is not on the system.
+The compiled installer will attempt to detect and download / install that package if it is not on the system.

 # ACKNOWLEDGEMENTS